Project For Pride In Living Inc.

 General Information

-Alternative Name: PPL, Ready for Success, MERC Alternative High School, Loring Nicollet Alternative School, Learn Earn to Achieve Potential (LEAP), Home Ready
+Alternative Name: Project for Pride in Living Inc., Project for Pride in Living, PPL, Ready for Success, MERC Alternative High School, Loring Nicollet Alternative School, Learn and Earn to Achieve Potential (LEAP), Home Ready

 EIN: 23-7232208